 Report Server can be used alone or in association with Reporting to provide an end-to-end report management solution.Report Server provides a full framework for enabling in-house developers and/or business users to create, publish, version and manage access to Telerik Reports.
 Its extensive and highly configurable security features control authentication to the server, and fine-tuned role-based permissions limit access to features such as data source implementation, report creation and sharing.

 The intuitive Integrated Report Designer is feature-rich, allowing for richly styled, template-based and ad-hoc report creation, editing and publishing.
 The report scheduling and “Smart” data alerts features enable immediate and timely access to reports that can help to crystalize data insights needed by Enterprise officers and managers to make informed decisions and implement strategies to insure the Enterprise’s success.

 Get your fully functional free 30-days trial of Reporting now.
 Enjoy!

 Richard Zaslaw is a Senior Sales Engineer in the Progress Developer Tooling division.
-In his 5+ years with Telerik and Progress, he’s covered the entire portfolio of desktop, web and mobile UI toolkits.
-Recently, he’s focused efforts on Telerik Reporting and the Telerik Report Server, as well as on Kendo UI and NativeScript.
+In his 6+ years with Telerik and Progress, he’s covered the entire portfolio of desktop, web and mobile UI toolkits.
+Recently, he’s focused efforts on Telerik Reporting and the Telerik Report Server, as well as on Kendo UI.
 He’s passionate about emerging web and mobile frameworks, such as Angular.
-In his free time, Richard enjoys exploring his PluralSight subscription, catering to his 17 year old twins, cooking, and his favorite child “Tess” a Boston Terrier.
+In his free time, Richard enjoys exploring his PluralSight subscription, catering to his 18 year old twins, cooking, and his favorite child “Tess” a Boston Terrier.